SISC GASB 45 Trust

 Our Goal is to provide the best coverage and service to our members while keeping costs affordable and stable.

-SISC is a Joint Powers Authority administered by the Kern County Superintendent of Schools Office, Mary C. Barlow, Superintendent
+SISC is a Joint Powers Authority administered by the Kern County Superintendent of Schools Office, John G. Mendiburu, Superintendent

 SISC